taskcluster/taskcluster-docs/src/tutorial/gecko-new-job.md

 If your new job isn't in TreeHerder, it's like it never happened.
 Gecko tasks carry a number of fields in `task.extra.treeherder` that describe how the task should be represented in TreeHerder.
-The schema for this information is as followS:
+The schema for this information is as follows:

 <div data-render-schema='https://schemas.taskcluster.net/taskcluster-treeherder/v1/task-treeherder-config.json'></div>